 Forests are important for biodiversity and they also have a major role to play as carbon reservoirs.
 However, ecosystems are often threatened by the expansion of land use.
-The project therefore promotes sustainable land use systems, with the focus on the agricultural sector (e.g. cattle farming).
-It is oriented on farmers in areas which have been identified as priority areas for carbon storage and landscape restoration and which are also affected or threatened by armed conflicts.
-The project contributes to reducing CO2, preserving forests, restoring degraded landscapes and improving the quality of life.
-In this way, it advances the implementation of the national REDD+ strategy and the Nationally Determined Contributions (NDCs), while at the same time strengthening peacekeeping activities.
-The systems are tailored to local conditions.
-The next step will be to develop strategies for scaling, which will promote the most promising approaches.
+The project therefore promoted sustainable land use systems, with the focus on the agricultural sector (e.g. cattle farming).
+It is oriented on farmers in areas which had been identified as priority areas for carbon storage and landscape restoration and which were also affected or threatened by armed conflicts.
+The project contributed to reducing CO2, preserving forests, restoring degraded landscapes and improving the quality of life.
+In this way, it advanced the implementation of the national REDD+ strategy and the Nationally Determined Contributions (NDCs), while at the same time strengthened peacekeeping activities.
+The systems were tailored to local conditions.
+The project developed strategies for scaling, which promoted the most promising approaches.

 State of implementation/results

 - Project completed.

 - The project focused on the departments of Caquetá and Cesar as the two regional nodes for piloting Sustainable Land Use Systems (SLUS).

 - CIAT led the secretariat of the Multistakeholder Platform on the Zero Deforestation Value Chain Agreement for the dairy and beef sectors in Colombia.